CuteNyami/MCP-Snippets/OBJ-Cosmetics/README.md

 ## How to use:

-### first create a new instance of the OBJLoader class
+### first create a new instance of the OBJLoader class in your Main

 ````java
 private OBJLoader objLoader;